top of page

 “You don’t know what it feels like to be me.
 When you can’t sit still because your legs feel like they are on fire, or it feels like a hundred ants are crawling up your arm.”

-For too long, research, and government policy, and therapy programs have all been created by non-autistics neurotypical people.
+For too long, research, government policy, and therapy programs have all been created by non-autistic neurotypical people.
 Autistic individuals must be listened to and included in shaping their lives and the supports that can help them thrive.

-Years ago, I presented a seminar on autism at the Harvard Graduate School of Education alongside a colleague named Stephen Shore, whose book, Understanding Autism for Dummies, I had read and who I admired for his insights into life on the spectrum.
+Years ago, I presented a seminar on autism at the Harvard Graduate School of Education alongside a colleague, Stephen Shore, whose book, Understanding Autism for Dummies, I had read and admired for his insights into life on the spectrum.
 He’s a Professor at Adelphi University and is known for his smart saying about autism diversity:

 “If you’ve met one individual with autism, you’ve met one individual with autism”.